Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Methods

 \subsection{Oxygen abundances}

 The oxygen abundances used in this work are from \citet{stanghellini18} and \citetalias{bucciarelli23}.
 They compiled a large set of chemical abundances from the literature and recalculate them using the same set of ionization correction factor (ICF) from \citet{kingsburgh94}.
-While the recalculation of the chemical abundances with the same set of ICF is essential, we sill expect some dispersion of the data due to differences in the atomic data used by the different authors.
-For O$^{++}$ the expected average abundance differences are of the order of 0.01 dex, with some larger divergences of 0.05 dex \citep[see][]{stanghellini18}.
+While the recalculation of the chemical abundances with the same set of ICF is essential, we still expect some dispersion of the data due to differences in the atomic data, specific lines and density and temperature diagnostics utilized by the different authors.
+For O$^{++}$ the expected average abundance differences are of the order of 0.01 dex, with some larger divergences of 0.05 dex \citep[see][]{stanghellini18}. \citet{henry10} utilized a large database of 124 PNe with homogeneously determined abundances to study the oxygen abundance gradient in the Galactic disk.
+The chemical abundances in their work were determined with the same atomic data, plasma diagnostic scheme and ionic abundance calculations.
+Oxygen elemental abundances are calculated using the ICF from \citet{kingsburgh94}.
+To test for possible large variations of chemical abundances within the data utilized in this work, we compared the chemical abundances for 71 PNe of \citet{stanghellini18} and \citetalias{bucciarelli23} with 42 PNe from \citet{henry10} by selecting a subset of PNe in the solar neighborhood with galactocentric distances in the range $7.0 \le R \le 9.0$\,kpc in both samples.
+Then, we computed the mean and the standard deviation of the $\log(\mbox{O}/\mbox{H}) + 12$ abundances, obtaining 8.61 dex and 0.17 dex for \citet{henry10} data and 8.63 dex and 0.21 dex for \citet{stanghellini18} and \citetalias{bucciarelli23} data, respectively.
+The mean and the standard deviation for the \citet{stanghellini18} and \citetalias{bucciarelli23} sample are slightly larger than the ones for \citet{henry10}, however the difference of the standard deviations is 0.04 dex, smaller than the expected uncertainties.
+Therefore, we can rule out the possibility of large variations between the different sources of chemical abundances used in this work.